Occupational Endorsement (O.E.)

-Program can be completed either entirely online or through in-person classes or as a mix of online and in-class courses.
+Program can be completed through in-person classes or as a mix of online and in-class courses.

 This one-semester training is approved by the Alaska Board of Nursing and meets the education requirements to take the State of Alaska administered certified nurse aide exam.

 Training involves lecture and clinical skills practice in classrooms and laboratories at the UAF Community & Technical College.
 There is also a 48-hour clinical practicum component at a long term care center and assisted living home, or in a hospital setting, giving direct care to persons with a variety of diseases and disabilities.
 All clinical experiences happen in groups of 10 students or less, and are led by experienced licensed nurses.

 There is recognition of the value of certified nurse aide education and experience by nursing schools and by many other health related professional schools.
 Certified nurse aides develop the ability to meet the physical care needs of individuals, as well as the communication skills and confidence to work well with all kinds of people – the ideal foundation for any career in health care.

 Prerequisites for this training include a high school diploma or GED or have the instructor’s permission. and the following: